 It’s very much a rigid task to separate anxiety from smokers, as said before in the article both go one with one in a perfect manner.
 It’s like anxiety takes a camouflage in smokers.

-- Nicotine Patches – It’s easy to get nicotine patches.
+It’s easy to get nicotine patches.
 You can find them at your local drugstores.
 These products, work by delivering small doses of nicotine through your skin, so as to reduce your cravings.
-You progress through a series of increasingly lower dose patches until you’re essentially weaned off of nicotine.
+You progress through a series of increasingly lower dose patches, until you’re essentially weaned off of nicotine.

-- Nicotine Gum – The oral habit of smoking can sometimes be as difficult to break as the nicotine addiction itself.
+The oral habit of smoking can sometimes be as difficult to break as the nicotine addiction itself.
 Nicotine gums deliver nicotine to help reduce your cravings.
-It is very hard when you are used to physical activity, it gets attached to your muscle memory and it craves repetition.
-Nicotine gums replace the action of smoking by chewing.
+It is very hard when you are used to physical action, it gets attached to your muscle memory and it craves for repetition.
+Nicotine gums replaces the action smoking by chewing.

-- Lozenges – Nicotine lozenges, like those made by Good Sense, are another nicotine replacement product sold without a prescription.
+Nicotine lozenges, like those made by Good Sense, are another nicotine replacement product sold without a prescription.
 You cannot smoke while using nicotine lozenges, many people use them as a good component to quit aid.
 But, the consumption of lozenges must be used only in a very rare and needed manner.
-It tastes and looks like candy so it itself becomes addictive after the consistent time of usage and to the readers notice there is no doctor prescription needed also.
+It tastes and looks like a candy so itself becomes addictive after consistent time of usage and to the readers notice there is no doctor prescription needed also.

-- The Quit smoking group – It’s very much important to have a peer group that supports you towards your goal.
+It’s very much important to have peer group which supports you towards your goal.
 And yes, such supports groups have shown greater achievement in a person to accomplish their desired goal.
-Social support groups are a great part of rehabilitation structures.
+Social supports groups are great part of rehabilitation structures.

-- Breathing exercise – It shows a significant effect on an individual’s physical and mental health.
-The clean intake of oxygen to the brain will flourish the performance of the brain, which enhances with a laser-like focus, mental balance and promotes a holistic pathway to a person’s life.
+Breathing exercise show a significant effect in a individuals physical and mental health.
+The clean intake of oxygen to the brain will flourish the performance of the brain, which enhances with a laser like focus, mental balance and promotes a holistic pathway to a person’s life.
 Breathing exercise also helps a person to watch and observe his on breathe, which helps one to observe his own behaviors after a while.
-People who are associated with breathing exercise are less to tend to smoke.
+People who are associated to breathing exercise are less to tend to smoking.

-- Build a connection with an Ex-Smoker – A great way to engineer the mind towards the goal is to have known a person who had already accomplished the goal that you are aiming for.
-An ex-smoker who had the same issue, but overcame it must an exact example to follow.
-Not all ex-smoker need to exactly been as deep into smoking as you, but still, they can come with a lot of help when it comes to boosting your confidence.
+A great way to engineer the mind towards the goal is to having known a person who had already accomplished the goal what you are aiming too.
+An ex smoker who had the same issue, but over came it must a exact example to follow.
+Not all ex smoker need to exact been as deep into smoking as you, but still they can come with a lot help when it comes to boosting your confidence.